Typical Workflows

 Proxy API traffic through Burp.

-Right-click API endpoints → Quick recon to understand each endpoint's purpose, parameters, and auth mechanism.
+Right-click API endpoints → Analyze this request to understand each endpoint's purpose, parameters, and auth mechanism.

 For authentication endpoints, use Login sequence to document the auth flow.